Dreaming381/Latios-Framework-Documentation/Core/README.md

 Just be warned.
 It really truly is a gun eager to put a bullet through your foot.

+### DynamicHashMap

+This is a wrapper around a DynamicBuffer that provides hashmap-like functionality.
+Unlike other implementations, this implementation can correctly handle serialization of Entity and blob asset references.

 ## Known Issues

 -   `IManagedComponent` and `ICollectionComponent` are not true components.
 They instead rely on a source-generated `ExistComponent` to signify presence with a specific entity.
 -   Compile errors are generated when using .Net Framework.
 Use .Net Standard.
--   IL2CPP requires the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
+-   IL2CPP may require the IL2CPP Code Generation to use the “Faster (smaller) builds” option.
 -   Blackboard Entities do not retain blob asset reference counts.
 -   Blackboard Entities and `EntityDataCopyKit` do not handle enable bits